larry-athey/airhead/README.md

 2. Operate at a constant user selectable temperature (up to 100C/212F)
 3. Perform timed runs with a user selectable starting and ending temperature

 This project works with a common SCR controller _(shown below)_ that is available from numerous Amazon sellers.
 This project uses an ESP32 with a built-in touch screen display to replace their controller that comes with the unit.
+Here is a [link](https://www.amazon.com/gp/product/B076VKJM42/) to this unit, but please feel free to shop around to see if others are selling it for a lower price, I got mine for $20.
+They're all the same, no matter what the brand name is.
+There's a 4 conductor ribbon cable that plugs into the controller, so you can just unplug it and set it aside.

 ![Screenshot 2024-10-22 at 2 55 25 PM](https://github.com/user-attachments/assets/7daa8ebd-7aca-4462-8457-f68c4f77a3b1)